 Liam Gallagher and Andy White pictured at Rob's studio.

-Early on the day of the shoot all five band members duly arrived along with photographer Jill Furmanovsky.
+Early on the day of the shoot all five band members duly arrived along with their official photographer Jill Furmanovsky.
 After a brief introduction by Rob and a tour of the studio the shoot began in earnest.
 It was decided that brothers Noel and Liam Gallagher would be immortalised first whilst the other band members retired to their Winnebago (and later the pub garden).

 The lights were duly switched off and the two brothers instructed by Rob to sit in a particular position and adopt a suitable pose.
 It has to be admitted that it was not necessary to offer any 'artistic' direction regarding poses as, embracing the medium and the moment, both Noel and particularly Liam proceeded to offer up all manner of spontaneous poses themselves.
 One such pose, and probably the most successful of the portraits, is of Liam Gallagher sucking his thumb.
 Quite why he spontaneously decided to do it we might never know but it has since become an iconic portrait of Liam which Rob christened 'Rock A Bye Baby'.